 \subsubsection{Bibliographic database \textcircled{1}}

-A bibliographic database, also known as a metadata database, contains paper titles, abstracts, authors, keywords, and sometimes citations or references.
+A bibliographic database (i.e. metadata database), contains paper titles, abstracts, authors, and keywords.
 Examples of such databases include Scopus, Web of Science, and PubMed.
 Users provide keywords to search for relevant papers in these databases.

-We have implemented and tested AiSysRev using Scopus, but since the tool relies on CSV input, it can be easily adapted to work with other databases by modifying the CSV input to match that of Scopus.
-This phase results in a CSV file containing paper titles and abstracts, which serves as the input for the AiSysRev tool.
+We have implemented and tested AISysRev using Scopus, but since the tool relies on CSV input, it can be easily adapted to work with other databases by modifying the CSV input columns to match that of Scopus.
+This phase results in a CSV file containing paper titles and abstracts, which serves as the input for the AISysRev tool.